15062 Private James Leonard Steele

 He returned home and married his wife Mabel in October 1918.
 But just five weeks later he was dead.
 James had been struck down in the big ‘flu outbreak that hit Europe and the world immediately after the war, but his illness was said to have been aggravated by his wounds.

 12760 Private John Henry Steele

-John Henry Steele was the son of Amon and Charlotte Steele and was born in North Luffenham in 1896.
+John Henry Steele (known as Harry) was the son of Amon and Charlotte Steele and was born in North Luffenham in 1896.
 He was a cousin of Hugh Steele of Exton and James Leonard Steele, who is buried in North Luffenham churchyard, as John’s grandfather was the brother of their grandfather.

 His father Amon died in his thirties before the war, and John’s mother Charlotte remarried and the family moved to Northamptonshire.

 John Henry was known as Harry and joined 6th Battalion King’s Shropshire Light Infantry.
 Little more is known about his war service, except that he died fighting in Belgium on 26 June 1916 and is buried at Vlamertinghe Military Cemetery, grave III.B.17.
 He is not remembered on any war memorial in Rutland.